Office of Inspector General

 The mission of FCA’s Office of Inspector General(OIG) is to be an agent of positive change, striving for continual improvement in FCA’s management and program operations.

-The OIG has the following responsibilities, which are described more fully in The IG at FCA (PDF, 24 pages, 241 KB):
+The OIG has the following responsibilities, which are described more fully in The IG at FCA (PDF, 12 pages, 1 MB):

 - To conduct audits, inspections, evaluations, and investigations relating to Agency programs and operations